Routing and wavelength assignment in hybrid networks with classical and quantum signals: Heuristics

 \section{Heuristics}

-We propose different algorithms to solve the RWA problem for the QKCh, the two MBChs that should be established between the source and destination nodes for each request and the TDCh.
-We assume that to serve a quantum request we need to establish a QKCh, two MBChs between s-d and d-s and, lastly, the traditional Data Channel.
-Resources are allocated to the QCh using $k$-Shortest Paths (KSP) and First Fit (FF) \cite{ZJM00}, i.e., the algorithm computes the $k$ shortest paths between source and destination and then checks for available wavelengths at the shortest path, allocating the first wavelength available.
+We propose different algorithms to solve the RWA problem for the classical and quantum channels.
+We assume that to serve a quantum request we need to establish a quantum channel, two classical channels between source and destination for full duplex communication and a traditional data channel, which can carry an encrypted signal using the generated keys.
+Each lightpath is routed independently and two lightpaths between the same origin and destination can follow different paths.

+Resources are allocated to the quantum channel using $k$-Shortest Paths (KSP) and First Fit (FF) \cite{ZJM00}, i.e., the algorithm computes the $k$ shortest paths between source and destination and then checks for available wavelengths at the shortest path, allocating the first wavelength available.
 If no free wavelengths are found, the algorithm repeats the process with the second shortest path, the third, and so on until it finds an available path and wavelength or blocks otherwise.
-For the other channels, we use KSP and FF and another two new strategies:\\ \begin{itemize}
+For the classical channels, we use KSP and FF and three new strategies:\\ \begin{itemize}

-\item{Minimum Quantum Overlap (MQO):} The algorithm computes all the possible routes between source and destination and calculates the number of links shared with established quantum channels.
-Then, it tries to allocate an available wavelength at the path with the lowest number of shared links using first fit.
-If the allocation is not possible, the algorithm repeats the process with the other paths in increasing order of shared links with quantum channels.
-If not able to allocate resources, the connection is blocked.
+\item{Minimum Quantum Distance Overlap (MQDO):} The algorithm computes all the possible routes between source and destination and marks all the links shared with established quantum channels.
+Then, it tries to allocate an available wavelength at the path with the lowest accumulated distance in all the shared links using first fit.
+If the allocation is not possible, the algorithm repeats the process with the other paths in increasing order of shared link distance with the quantum channels.
+If it is not able to allocate resources, the connection is blocked.
+The pseudocode for this algorithm is shown in Algorithm \ref{alg:mqdo}.

+\item{Minimum Quantum-Classical Channel Overlap (MQCCO):} Similar to the previous algorithm, MQCCO computes all the possible paths between the source and the destination nodes and calculates the distance shared with all the classical channels traversing any of the fibers in the route.
+Each used wavelength counts towards the distance estimation (two channels in a link are added as twice the distance).
+The main objective of the algorithm is to allocate the route with the minimum shared distance with classical channels traversing any of the fibers.
+The wavelength allocation is performed using first fit.
+If the allocation is not possible, the algorithm checks the other candidate paths in an increasing order of shared distance.
+If it fails to allocate a path and a wavelength, the request is blocked.
+The pseudocode for this algorithm is shown in Algorithm \ref{alg:mqcco}.